mdeweerd/zha-toolkit/README.md

 # Setup

+ZHA-Toolkit uses the well-known HACS installation mechanism.
+It is recommended to use HACS which facilitates the installation of many other custom components as well.

-The component files needs to be added to your `custom_components` directory either manually or using [HACS](https://hacs.xyz/docs/setup/prerequisites) ([Tutorial](https://codingcyclist.medium.com/how-to-install-any-custom-component-from-github-in-less-than-5-minutes-ad84e6dc56ff)).
+The component files need to be added to your `custom_components` directory either manually or using [HACS](https://hacs.xyz/docs/setup/prerequisites) ([Tutorial](https://codingcyclist.medium.com/how-to-install-any-custom-component-from-github-in-less-than-5-minutes-ad84e6dc56ff)).
 If you already have HACS, simply look for "ZHA Toolkit" under Integrations